1. Where is your office and do I need an appointment to speak with someone?

 2. I did my FAFSA when do I receive my Award Letter?

-Answer: We will begin mailing the prospective freshman and transfer students award packages the end of February.
-Returning students will begin receiving award notifications in May, after spring grades have posted.
+Answer: We will begin mailing the prospective freshman and transfer students award packages in early March.
+Returning students will begin receiving award notifications by email in May, after spring grades have posted.

 4. I am thinking of attending Summer School will I have financial aid?

 5. Can the financial aid office cancel my loan if I decide i don't need it?

 6. I have an outside scholarship do I need to notify you of this?

 Answer: Yes.
 You will need to complete the scholarship reporting form and return it to the Bursar.
-Here is the address to the form.
+Scholarships Reporting Form.

 7. Why has my aid not paid to the Bursar?

 Answer: Please make sure to check your VT email for any requested documents.
-This can delay your aid to process.
+This can delay your aid.
 Example: To receive a loan, you must complete the Master Promissory Note (MPN) and the entrance counseling on www.studentloans.gov

 8. What is the difference between Unsubsidized and Subsidized direct loans?

 Answer: The Subsidized loan is only available to undergraduate students and eligibility is based on demonstrated financial need.
 The Federal Government pays the interest while you are in school at half time, during the grace period and during periods of authorized deferment.
-The Unsubsidized loans are available to undergraduate and graduate student as well as parents of undergraduate students.
+Unsubsidized loans are available to undergraduate and graduate students.
 Eligibility is not based on financial need and the borrower is responsible for paying all interest.
 Both loans have a 6 months grace period after graduation or going below ½ time enrollment before payment begins.

 9. Where do my parents apply for the Parent Plus loan?

 Answer: The parent PLUS application is available at www.studentloans.gov.
-The decision is based on credit and you will know if you are approved of denied at the end of application.
+The decision is based on credit and you will know if you are approved or denied at the end of application.